Mouth Breathing & Your Oral Health

 Snoring & Sleep Apnea Caused By Mouth Breathing

-Because mouth breathing is most often a result of a nasal obstruction, sleep issues are common.
+Because mouth breathing is most often a result of nasal obstruction, sleep issues are common.
 Snoring and nights filled with poor sleep are more prevalent in mouth breathers as well.
-The fatigue and headaches can be debilitating!
+The resulting fatigue and headaches can be debilitating!
+Sleep is vital at all ages and anything that inhibits quality sleep should be properly addressed.

-Also, mouth breathing can further affect and aggravate sleep apnea.
+Also, this can further affect and aggravate sleep apnea.
 Untreated obstructive sleep apnea can cause depression, anxiety, weight gain, and high blood pressure.
 That being said, mouth breathing and sleep apnea can be a deadly combo.
+Learn how to treat sleep apnea.

 When oxygen is inhaled through the mouth rather than the nose, your blood is not actually getting all of the oxygen that it needs.
 This can lead to heart problems and other health issues.